OSU-NLP-Group/TravelPlanner/README.md

 ## Updates

+- 2024/4/28: Update the [warnings](## ⚠️Warnings), please note that we strictly prohibit any form of cheating.
 - 2024/4/21: Provide [format check tool](./postprocess/format_check.py)  for testset submission files.
 You can run it to check if there are any format errors in your file.

 # TravelPlanner